Contents of the United States diplomatic cables leak (China): China–North Korea relations

 A Chinese official revealed that both public opinion in China and the government are "increasingly critical" of North Korea, stating that "China's influence with the North was frequently overestimated".
 The Chinese mentioned that they do not "like" North Korea, but "they are a neighbor".

 Cyberwarfare

 The cables state that China is engaging in cyberwarfare to bolster offensive and defensive computer network operations capabilities.
 Their recruits include Lin Yong, using the alias Lion, who founded the Honker Union of China, a Chinese hacker group that emerged after the U.S. bombing of the Chinese embassy in Belgrade in 1999 and XFocus, the hacker group that released blaster worm in August 2003.

 2010 hacking incident

-A Chinese contact told the U.S. Embassy in Beijing that the Politburo of the Communist Party of China was responsible for instigating the January 2010 Google hacking incident which was part of a wider "coordinated campaign of computer sabotage carried out by government operatives, private security experts and Internet outlaws recruited by the Chinese government" targeting the U.S. and its Western allies.
+A Chinese contact told the U.S. Embassy in Beijing that the Politburo of the Chinese Communist Party was responsible for instigating the January 2010 Google hacking incident which was part of a wider "coordinated campaign of computer sabotage carried out by government operatives, private security experts and Internet outlaws recruited by the Chinese government" targeting the U.S. and its Western allies.